Izi language: Igbo orthography

-Before the 16th century, the Igbo had a pictogram form of writing called “Nsibidi”.
+Before the Arrival of the Portuguese, the Igbo had a pictogram form of writing called “Nsibidi”.
 That form died out, most likely because many of its users were members of secret societies and did not want it to be public.
 In 1854, A German philologist named Karl Richard Lepsius made a “Standard Alphabet”, meant for all the languages of the world.
 In 1882, Britain enacted an educational ordinance to direct the teaching of reading and writing only in English which temporarily inhibited the development of Igbo along with other languages of West Africa.

 Controversy over Igbo orthography began in 1927, when the International Institute of African Languages and Cultures (IIALC) published a pamphlet, "Practical Orthography of African Languages".
 Consonants /gw/, /kw/, and /nw/ were added to represent Igbo sounds.
 The pamphlet used some symbols from the International Phonetic Alphabet (IPA), which began a controversy with the missionary society who had used Lepsius's writing for almost 70 years.

 In 1929, the Colonial Government Board of Education tried to replace Lepsius with the IIALC's orthography.
 The government, along with Roman Catholic and Methodist missionaries, accepted and adopted the new orthography; however, other Protestant missionaries opposed it.
 A standard alphabet based on a central dialect was proposed in 1944 by Dr. Ida Ward, but the controversy continued, and a resolution was made to use the new alphabet only for government literature.

 A standard form was agreed upon by 1962 and is still in use today.
 In 1972, a standardization committee met to expand the Igbo language, borrowing words from various dialects other than the central one, the idea for a Standard Igbo being meant to be spoken and understood by all Igbo speakers.

 Between 1973 and 1976, the standardization committee's recommendations for Igbo spelling were approved, and new suggestions for the rearrangement of the Igbo alphabet were taken into consideration.
 The standard Igbo orthography that is currently in use is based on the dialects of Owerri and Umuahia.
 The alphabet is shown below along with the IPA transcriptions.